 Graduates will be eligible to pursue research PhD programmes in Nutrition and related areas.

+Applications are now open for September 2021.
 Apply directly to GMIT using GMIT's Online Admissions system HERE

 Note: Non-EU applicants cannot apply for this programme.